Bluehost vs DreamHost 2026: Which Web Host Actually Wins?

 Key Features

-- Built-in website builder (Remixer) for non-coders
+- Built-in website builder (Remixer) for people who want to skip coding

-- Automated daily backups on most plans
+- Automated daily backups included on most plans

-- Free domain privacy included by default, no upsell required
+- Free domain privacy included by default

 DreamHost Pricing Tiers (2026 Approximate)